Last Updated on April 26, 2021

 How to choose a bag for Disney World

-Size & Capacity – Not that we want to over-fill our bags to the point that they are too heavy to carry, but it is also important that a bag is able to carry everything that we need.
+Not that we want to over-fill our bags to the point that they are too heavy to carry, but it is also important that a bag can carry everything that we need.
 Start with your packing list, collect everything on said list, then test out which bags have the capacity to contain all of it.

 Best Disney Tote & Sling Bags